Skip to main content

 33//! from an entity in such a way as to cause a change in the component's presence on that entity.

 34//!
-Similarly, [`Insert`] and [`Replace`] are counterparts: they are triggered when a component is added or replaced
+Similarly, [`Insert`] and [`Discard`] are counterparts: they are triggered when a component is added or overwritten

 35//! on an entity, regardless of whether this results in a change in the component's presence on that entity.